-The first anniversary of the Bristol Property Inclusion Charter was marked by an online event titled “Bridging the Gap”.
+Event marks first anniversary of Bristol Property Inclusion Charter

 The Charter was founded and launched by Karl Brown in November 2019 and is the first city-wide property inclusion charter in the UK.
 Karl is a commercial property Partner at national law firm Clarke Willmott LLP and Chair of the Bristol Property Inclusion Commission (which supports the implementation of the Charter objectives).